meyush0/gittutorials/README.md

 create the new branch

 * git checkout developer
-switch the branch to developer
+switch the branch to developer or new branch

+- > first check out to the main branch then
+* git merge developer
+merge the main to the development tree